Are you about to visit Budapest in 3 days and you need to optimize your time? What to do and see in Budapest in 3 days?

 E GELLÉRT BATHS

-You are now ready for your last dinner: choose from our selection of restaurants.
+You are now ready for your last dinner: choose from our selection of restaurants on this link.

 Enjoy splendid views of Budapest with a sightseeing Bus tour!